cnguyen-data/cnguyen-data.github.io/README.md

-# PhanFlix - Phan Viet Portfolio (Refactored)
+# Chi Nguyen Portfolio (Refactored)

-This is a static website clone of phanviet.me, refactored to match the exact design of the provided source code using **Tailwind CSS**.
+This is a static website clone of Netflix.com, refactored to match the exact design of the provided source code using **Tailwind CSS**.

 ## Design System
 - **Framework**: Tailwind CSS (via CDN).